threedee003/iiwa-wsg-gym/README.md

 Long horizon tasks are very difficult to solve in a complex environment, it becomes more challenging if we have to perform dexterous manipulation which involves non-pick&place tasks.
 We aim to divide a task into smaller subtasks using a TAMP, i.e a task and motion planner
 (which is not involved in this part of the project), thus making the long horizon problem easier to solve.
 We employ RL based policies which are trained using policy gradient algorithms like PPO (Proximal Policy Optimisation), SAC (Soft Actor-Critic).
+Some skills like pushing, pulling, wiping, opening a cabinet door and other contact rich manipulations are difficult to be engineered hence we enable the robot with such skills.

  We aim to create a skill repository which would contain multiple skills like `reach`, `push`, `pull`, `wipe`, etc which could be triggered by the TAMP.